Vaibhav-kesarwani/Online_Payment_Fraud_Detection/README.md

 ### Running the Project
 To run the Text Emotion Classifier, follow these steps:
 1. **Prepare the Dataset:** Ensure that your `onlinefraud.csv` file is in the root directory.
-This file should contain the text data and corresponding labels, separated by a semicolon (;).
+This file should contain the text data and corresponding labels, separated by a comma `(,)`.
 2. **Run the Script:** Execute the main script to load the data and perform emotion classification
 ```bash
 python main.ipynb